Pharmacies start administering their first 1 million Covid-19 vaccine doses from federal government - KION546

 Starting Monday, Nevada state rules will allow most businesses and houses of worship to have up to 100 people, or 35% of normal capacity.
 If coronavirus cases and hospitalizations continue to decrease, capacity would go up to 50% on March 15.

-"If we all want to see this transition to local control, let's work together to continue decreasing our community transmission," Gov. Steve Sisolak said Thursday.

-Indoor gathering limitations in Wyoming will be increased to 25% of capacity or 500 people Monday, and limits on sporting events, artistic performances, restaurants and gyms will be eased, Gov. Mark Gordon said.
+Indoor gathering limitations in Wyoming will be increased to 25% of capacity or 500 people Monday, and limits on sporting events, artistic performances, restaurants and gyms will be eased, according to Gov. Mark Gordon.

-Montana Gov. Greg Gianforte signed a bill on Wednesday shielding businesses and houses of worship from legal liability for Covid-19 transmission as long as they take measures to follow public health guidelines and announced he would not extend the statewide mask mandate.

-"The mask mandate will expire on Friday," the governor said, adding, "Since we're not out of the woods yet, I will continue to wear a mask, and I will encourage all Montanans to do the same."

-Though numbers have improved, health experts have warned that precautions are still important to keep the spread of more transmissible variants limited.
+Though daily Covid-19 numbers have recently improved, health experts have warned that precautions are still important to keep the spread of more transmissible variants limited.

+The CDC has warned that the variant first identified in the UK could become dominant in the US, and worsen the spread of the virus.

+“Many of us think … as we get into the middle of March, April and May, that’s the time when we’re really going to see this big upswing in the number of new cases and, possibly, deaths” because of that variant, Dr. Peter Hotez told CNN’s “New Day” on Friday.

 Comments